 What is the difference between an e-book and a courseware?

 An e-book is the textbook in a digital format.
 It is no longer just a plain PDF.
 With our digital provider RedShelf, e-books now contain features such as highlighting, annotations, and analytics (D1DA courses only).

 A courseware is an adaptive learning technology product which you can assign homework, quizzes, and/or tests that can be auto-graded.
 Examples of courseware include MyLab, Revel, Connect, MindTap, WileyPlus, and LaunchPad.
 Courseware products usually include the e-book and have integration benefits such as grade syncing with BeachBoard.

 I’m interested in D1DA.
 How do I enroll my class?

 Whether e-book or courseware, you can request D1DA in three ways:

-- When submitting your textbook adoption in the online system, please submit your normal textbooks, and towards the end of the process, place a note/comment “I am interested in D1DA”.
+- When submitting your textbook adoption in the online system, please submit your normal textbooks, and towards the end of the process, place a note/comment “Please enroll my class in D1DA”.